katzenjens/wbsg1/README.md

 *   **Privacy:** This web page is static.
 It does not share data with the web.
 No cookies are set.
 Everything will stay on the local machine.
 If in doubt, take a look at `index.html`.
 *   **How does it work?** It uses `CSS`for the user interface and `Javascript`and `Web Serial` to connect with the signal generator.
 Inside the signal generator is an USB to serial converter type `FTDI`.
 All current operating systems should be able to connect without issues.
 * * *
-If you would like to build your own interface to this device feel free to use `protocol.md` and `fulldoc.md`.
+If you would like to build your own interface to this device feel free to consult `protocol.md` and `fulldoc.md`.